jhclark/scadoop/README.md

 * We use implicit string to text conversion
 * You only need to declare the writable types of your mapper reducer once. ever.
 * You can specify closures for your mapper and reducer.
 They will be serialized over the wire without the need for mangling into configuration strings.
-* Uses the Java API directly making it faster than dumbo while requiring far less code than writing directly in Java
+* Uses the Java API directly making it faster than dumbo while requiring far less code than writing directly in Java.
+* For I/O bound jobs, the Java API (and therefore Scadoop) should be faster than even C++ with Hadoop Pipes.

 Let's have a look classic wordcount example written in Scadoop.
 If you have a lot of time on your hands, you can also have a look at the original Java Hadoop API version [http://wiki.apache.org/hadoop/WordCount].